sneakers-the-rat/infrastructure/index.markdown

 A noncoercive architecture also prioritizes the ease of leaving.
 Though this is somewhat tautological to protocol-driven design, specific care must be taken to enable export and migration to new systems.
 Making leaving easy also ensures that early missteps in development of the system are not fatal to its development, preventing lock-in to a component that needs to be restructured.

+!! the coercion of centralization has a few forms. this is related to the authoritarian impulse in the open science movement that for awhile bullied people into openness. that instinct in part comes from a belief that everyone should be doing the same thing, should be posting their work on the one system. decentralization is about autonomy, and so a reciprocal approach is to make it easy and automatic.

 ### Empower People, not Systems

 Because IP was initially developed as a military technology by DARPA, a primary design constraint was survivability in the face of failure.
 The model adopted by internet architects was to move as much functionality from the network itself to the end-users of the network --- rather than the network itself guaranteeing a packet is transmitted, the sending computer will do so by requiring a response from the recipient {% cite clarkDesignPhilosophyDARPA1988 %}.